TeamShadow/Tutorials/tutorials/source/arrays.rst

     int[] golfScores = int:create[5];

-Here, we have created an array called ``golfScores`` that can hold 5 values. *Once an array’s size is set, it cannot change.* Although we haven’t filled the array with golf scores yet, the array is **not empty.** Each index is given the same default value.
+Here, we have created an array called ``golfScores`` that can hold 5 values. *Once an array's size is set, it cannot change.* Although we haven't filled the array with golf scores yet, the array is **not empty.** Each index is given the same default value.
 The default values of frequently used types are listed below:

 * ``int``: ``0``
 * ``double``: ``0.0``